duderamos/duderamos.github.io/_posts/2024-07-11-ecs-fargate-init-process.markdown

 is sending SIGKILL to the container, causing a sudden disconnection between the container and load balance target.

-In order to address this, we enabled our containers to run the application by a Linux init process, that will take care of the process lifecycle and do the proper clean up of child processes.
+In order to address this, we enabled our containers to run the application by a Linux init process, that will take care of the process life cycle and do the proper clean up of child processes.

 It was the solution for the 5XX issues.